2026 Golden Globe Race

 CLARA is now a cutter, originally a sloop rigger built in 1976 at Emsworth Yacht Harbour from molds by Robert Ives, to the design of Alan Hill.
 Acquired in the spring of 2019 in good cruising condition, the rig was changed from sloop to cutter, the wheel steering replaced with tiller steering and the structure substantially reinforced to meet race specifications.

-GGR entry requirements stipulate that "entrants must show prior ocean sailing experience of at least 8,000 miles and another 2,000 miles solo in any boat, as well as an additional 2,000 miles solo in their GGR boat."
-The latter will be under supervision by the race committee, using celestial navigation as a dry run before the actual race.
+GGR entry requirements stipulate that entrants must show prior ocean sailing experience of at least 8,000 miles and another 2,000 miles solo in any boat, as well as an additional 4,000 miles solo in their registered GGR boat.
+The latter is under supervision by the race committee, using wind vane and celestial navigation as a dry run before the actual race.

-Majority of my sailing experience is in near shore cruising and buoy racing.
-Although I have logged about 10,000 nautical miles in ocean sailing in addition to my 1,084 days and 26,705 nautical miles solo ocean rowing, I had not sailed solo offshore until 2024.
-I elected to buy this race-ready boat at a premium to take advantage of the next three years allowing me time to practice and to prepare during which I will also complete my solo passage requirements.
+Majority of my sailing experience was in near shore cruising and buoy racing.
+Although I had logged about 10,000 nautical miles in offshore sailing in addition to my 1,084 days and 26,705 nautical miles solo ocean rowing, I had not sailed solo offshore until 2024.
+I elected to buy race-tested CLARA at a premium to complete my solo passage requirements early and to have ample time to improve it.

-If all goes well, I will complete the 2026 edition of the Golden Globe Race sometime in the April of 2027.
+The actual GGR will start on 6 September 2026.
+If all goes well, I will complete the race sometime in the April of 2027.
 The closing and award ceremonies will take place toward the end of June 2027.